ovn-org/ovn/Documentation/faq/general.rst

     See ``ovn-architecture(7)``, under "Tunnel Encapsulations", for details.

+    Note: Support for STT tunnels is deprecated and will be removed in OVN 25.09 release.

     Together, these metadata require 24 + 15 + 16 = 55 bits.
 GRE provides 32
     bits, VXLAN provides 24, and VLAN only provides 12.
 Most notably, if logical egress pipelines do not match on the logical ingress port, thereby